Updated by Bobby

 For guitar lessons, you can get a much lower price than $109 per month.
 What I'd recommend instead is looking at some online guitar lesson alternatives.
 Primarily, I recommend the following three:

-All of these programs are excellent and provide full courses via streaming video.
+They all provide full courses via streaming video.
 They're like Netflix for guitar lessons.
 I most often recommend Guitar Tricks, particularly for beginners, and they'll even let you try their program free for 14 days.

 Even if you don't go with any of my recommendations, take the time to look for an in-person tutor that isn't affiliated with Guitar Center.
 If you want to research how much guitar lessons cost at Guitar Center on your own, here's the process I went through to find pricing.